Exercise in a Box

 10 Ways to Improve Risk Evaluation and Control

-Identifying new risks and additional controls can provide visible and evident benefits to the organization but can initially seem daunting.
-By following these tips, you can expedite this step and grow your network while enhancing your organization’s defences.
+Identifying new risks and controls can provide visible benefits to the organization but can initially seem daunting.
+By following these tips, you can expedite this step and grow your network while enhancing your organization’s defenses.

-Manage the risk evaluation as a mini-project within the Business Continuity Planning Program with its’ own scope, objectives, and milestones.
+Tip #1: Establish the risk evaluation as a small project.
+Manage the risk evaluation as a mini-project within the Business Continuity Management Program with its’ own scope, objectives, and milestones.
 Clearly identifying the scope of the risk assessment will make it more manageable and more accurate.
 Clarify the meaning of key terms that will be used in the risk evaluation.
 The following are some sample definitions:

-Risk Categories are risks of similar types are grouped together under key headings, otherwise known as ‘risk categories’.
-These categories include reputation, strategy, financial, investments, operational infrastructure, business, regulatory compliance, outsourcing, people, technology and knowledge.
+- Risk Categories are risks of similar types grouped together under key headings.
+These categories include reputation, strategy, financial, investments, operational infrastructure, business, regulatory compliance, outsourcing, people, technology, and knowledge.

+Tip #2: Coordinate with other risk management groups within the organization.
 Use your resources wisely.
-Currently, most organizations contain various individuals that have some responsibility for identifying, measuring and controlling risks to the entity.
+Most organizations have various individuals with some responsibility for identifying, measuring, and controlling risks to the entity.
 Research your internal resources and leverage completed risk assessments.
-Look for expertise in your risk management (and/or insurance), internal audit, physical and data security teams and on your health and safety committee.
-In addition to creating organization-wide methods of information collection and distribution, you may want to add the following research methods to your information gathering activities.
+Look for expertise in risk management (and/or insurance), internal audit, physical and data security, and health and safety.

-Tip #3 Examine the facility inspection While speaking with the risk manager, ask for a copy of any recent inspection of the facilities conducted by your insurance carrier.
-If one has not been completed recently, your contact may be able to request one.
+Tip #3: Examine the facility inspection.
+Obtain a copy of recent facility inspections conducted by the insurance carrier.
+If an inspection has not been completed recently, your contact may be able to request one.
 Ideally, you should accompany the insurance inspector as he/she examines the facilities.
 Analyze the report and follow-up with the inspector on any questionable details.

-Tip #4 Analyze risk data from hazard maps Economical online hazard maps are available usually on a regional or national scale.
+Tip #4: Analyze risk data from hazard maps.
+Economical online hazard maps are available on a regional or national scale.
 More detailed hazard maps and further risk information should be available from local municipalities.
 Take this opportunity to connect with the local officials involved with emergency management.

+Tip #5: Conduct research on historical experience of similar organizations.
 Most organizations are not unique.
-Devote some time to researching the historical loss history of organizations similar to your own.
-Your insurance professionals can also provide insight.
+Devote time to researching historical losses of organizations similar to yours.
+Insurance professionals can provide insight.
 Insurance companies track loss data according to industry.
-Professional associations, trade shows, and the chamber of commerce might provide some industry risk information as well as a forum to discuss loss experience with colleagues.
-While direct competitors may not be forthcoming, others in your industry may also provide information on their incidents.
+Professional associations, trade shows, and the chamber of commerce may provide industry risk information, as well as a forum to discuss loss experience with colleagues.
+While direct competitors may not be forthcoming, others in your industry may be willing to share their experiences.

 Tip #7 Arrange a small fund to deal with low-cost control measures